howard36/probase/README.md

 # Probase: A Math Contest Problem Database

-[Probase](https://www.probase.app/c/demo) is an online collaborative database for problem writers to save and share the problems they create, and for contest organizers to manage large numbers of problem proposals.
+[Probase](https://www.probase.app/c/demo) is a dynamic online platform designed for math contest enthusiasts, particularly problem writers, testsolvers, and contest organizers.
+It serves as a collaborative database where authors can save and share the math problems they write.
+Other users can testsolve these problems and share insights, while contest organizers manage proposals and can compile them into a test.

 ## Features

-- [x] Latex rendering of math expressions
+- [x] Latex support
-- [x] Uploading any math problems you create
+- [x] Problem submission portal
-- [x] Answer and solutions, hidden by default
+- [x] Answer and solution section
-- [x] Discussion thread for each problem
+- [x] Discussion threads for each problem
-- [x] Permission roles to control access
+- [x] Customizable permission controls
-- [x] Draft tests from a chosen set of proposals
+- [x] Convenient sharing with invite links
-- [x] Invite links to share with others
+- [ ] Timed testsolving environment
-- [ ] Timed testsolving
+- [ ] Community validation with upvotes
-- [ ] Upvotes for high-quality problems
+- [ ] Draft test compilation

 ## Roadmap / Vision